fancompute/angler/README.md

-# nonlinear_avm
+# Rainbowfish

-inverse design of a nonlinear optical device using AVM
+Rainbowfish is a package for performing inverse design of optical structures.

+It supports linear and nonlinear devices.

 ## Examples